ArnavBalyan/Smartphone_Activity_prediction/README.md

 # Smartphone_Activity_prediction
-Predict the activity done by users on smartphones.
+Predict the human activity by users on smartphones.
+Various algorithms were used, best results were ontained from K nearest neighbours.